viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows devices that support biometric hardware such as fingerprint or facial recognition cameras integrate directly with Windows Hello, enabling access to Windows client resources and services.
 Biometric readers for both face and fingerprint must comply with Windows Hello biometric requirements.
 Windows Hello facial recognition is designed to only authenticate from trusted cameras used at the time of enrollment.

-If a peripheral camera is attached to the device after enrollment, that camera will only be allowed for facial authentication after it has been validated by signing in with the internal camera.
-For additional security, external cameras can be disabled for use with Windows Hello facial recognition.
+If a peripheral camera is attached to the device after enrollment, that camera is allowed for facial authentication after it's validated by signing in with the internal camera.
+For more security, external cameras can be disabled for use with Windows Hello facial recognition.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**